leoMurtha/WBCS18002/README.md

   ```
 * **Notes:**

-  * If the user wishes to retrieve data on different dates then he should pass the optional parameter data in the valid format.
   * User should also use the Accept header for specifying the extension of the response (json or csv).
 The default is json.

 **All carriers operating in US airports**
 ----
-  Returns json/csv list of links to the available carriers operating at airports in the USA along with their latest statistics.
+  Returns json/csv list of links to the available carriers operating at airports in the USA.

 * **URL**